cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

-There is one more wrinkle, however: It is still possible for a malicious prover to produce a gadget polynomial that would result in `C(x)` being computed incorrectly, potentially resulting in an invalid input being accepted.
+There is one more wrinkle, however: It is still possible for a malicious prover to produce a gadget polynomial that would result in `C(x)` being computed incorrectly, potentially resulting in an invalid measurement being accepted.
 To prevent this, the verifier performs a probabilistic test to check that the gadget polynomial is well-formed.
 This test, and the procedure for constructing the gadget polynomial, are described in detail in {{flp-generic-construction}}.